mvassaux/adhSC/README.md

 > Maxime Vassaux and Jean-Louis Milan. [*Stem cell mechanical behaviour modelling: substrate’s curvature influence during adhesion.*](https://doi.org/10.1007/s10237-017-0888-4) Biomechanics and modeling in mechanobiology, 16 (2017): 1295-1308.

+In case of using the model, please cite the above publication.

 The model is built and simulated using the [LMGC90](https://git-xen.lmgc.univ-montp2.fr/lmgc90/lmgc90_user/wikis/home) software written in Python.
-Additional scripts are provided to manage the workflow
+Additional scripts are provided to manage the workflow.

 ## Execution of the model